Robots, virtual reality, automotive tech are transforming our future

 Wearables

 Google may have sprung the modern-day market for wearables to life when it unveiled Google Glass in 2012, but the market has been sputtering to attract widespread adoption.
 Today, high-tech fitness bands such as FitBit continue to win over consumers who want an easy way to track their calories, but Apple Inc. AAPL, +0.07% and Sony Corp.
-SNE, +0.70% are among the companies hoping to make wearable waves in 2015.
+SNE, +0.70% are among the companies hoping to make wearable waves in 2015.“Wearables will see strong growth with the entry of the Apple Watch and refined offerings from other players,” said Ross Rubin.

 Apple will start selling its much-anticipated Apple Watch in the first half of next year.
 It will be interesting to see whether the tech takes off (it is Apple after all), or if consumers determine that a smartwatch is not the solution they need after all.
 One thing is for certain, sales of Samsung’s Galaxy Gear have been a disappointment.